 You might also like…

 This past weekend was filled with holiday decorating both at my apartment and at my parents.
 Friday I was in Richmond to attend the Richmond Bizarre Bazaar Christmas Show and got to do a little shopping.
 Being as this is a Christmas show I also found some great decorating and gift ideas.
 These ornaments hung from the ceiling created a magical holiday atmosphere!
-After the shop I spent the rest of the weekend finishing up my Christmas shopping and helping decorate for Christmas.
-All the lights have been added to the outside of my parent’s house and the living room floor was covered in bins of Christmas joy.
-Just be careful that you don't get blinded by all the tacky lights that are outside!

 I also got a little crafty this past weekend and finished decorating my apartment’s tree by making the tree topper.
 I think the bow came out pretty good considering it was the first time I have made one.